|Tuition fee type||Cost (per annum)|

 - Extended diploma (QCF): Acceptable on its own and combined with other qualifications

-- Extended diploma subjects / grades required: DMM if studied on its own or to the total of 128 UCAS points when combined.
+- Extended diploma subjects / grades required: DDM if studied on its own or to the total of 128 UCAS points when combined.
 Engineering subject required with a Distinction grade in Further Engineering Mathematics unit.
-Specific optional Units must also be completed, please contact FET more information.
+Specific optional Units must also be completed, for details contact the faculty.

 Access to Higher Education Diploma